jcasimir/railsconf_tutorials/source/sessions/crafting_gems.markdown

 ## Step One: give your gem a name

 Naming things is one of the hardest parts of writing software.
 This is just a tutorial though, so let's keep it clean and simple.
 Pick an animal name for some inspiration, add on "tag_" as a prefix, then check on rubygems.org to see if it's taken.
-Personally, I'm going with tag_echidna, so you'll need to pick something else (but I'm going to use it throughout the example code).
+Personally, I'm going with `tag_echidna`, so you'll need to pick something else (but I'm going to use it throughout the example code).

 ## Step Two: First files and folders